US officials scramble to deal with suspected Russian hack of government agencies | NewsChannel 3-12

 US officials suspect that Russian-linked hackers were behind the recent data breach of multiple federal agencies, including the Treasury and Commerce Departments, but are continuing to investigate the incident, a senior administration official told CNN Monday.

-An Emergency Cyber Response Group meeting is scheduled for Monday afternoon to discuss the US government breaches, the senior administration official said.
-While US officials believe that a Russia-linked entity or Russian individuals are responsible for the attacks, they have not yet finalized their designation on which actors are responsible, the official added.
+While US officials believe that a Russia-linked entity or Russian individuals are responsible for the attacks, they have not yet finalized their designation on which actors are responsible, a senior administration official said.

+The National Security Council has decided to covene two meetings daily with the Cyber Response Group to determine the scope, scale and impact of the hack, they added.

+In the first of its meetings on Monday, officials came closer to a determination that a Russian-backed group was responsible but forensic investigations are ongoing, the official told CNN.

 “We have a hunch about who is behind the breaches,” another administration official said, also confirming Monday’s Emergency Cyber Response Group meeting.
 “But forensics like this take time to nail down, unless they were sloppy about it.”